Gareth Ainsworth: Lincoln City

 In October 1995, Beck signed Ainsworth for a third time, this time for a fee of £25,000.
 In 1996–97, Ainsworth scored 22 goals to make him the division's second-highest goalscorer after Wigan Athletic's Graeme Jones.
 For this achievement he was named on the PFA's Third Division Team of the Year.
 He won the club's Player of the Year award for both the 1995–96 and 1996–97 campaigns.
 A popular player at Sincil Bank, Ainsworth was voted fourth in the club's top 100 legends after a poll conducted in May 2007.
-He later said that "It was the club where I played my best football, probably of my whole career".
+He suited the long ball style at Lincoln and later said that "It was the club where I played my best football, probably of my whole career".

 Port Vale

-In September 1997 he signed for John Rudge's First Division Port Vale for a club record £500,000 fee; he was signed to replace Jon McCarthy and Steve Guppy, wingers who had been sold for a combined £2.35 million earlier in the year.
+In September 1997, he signed for John Rudge's First Division Port Vale for a club record £500,000 fee; he was signed to replace Jon McCarthy and Steve Guppy, wingers who had been sold for a combined £2.35 million earlier in the year.
 He became the club's Player of the Year for his performances in the 1997–98 season, helping the "Valiants" to narrowly avoid relegation above Manchester City and local rivals Stoke City.
 He was though criticized for an 'ugly' tackle on Sheffield United's Dane Whitehouse in November that resulted in the player's early retirement due to a serious leg injury sustained from the challenge.
 The club turned down a £1 million bid from Leeds United in summer 1998.
-However Vale chairman Bill Bell did later accept an offer from another club, reportedly behind Rudge's back, who was scouting in Sweden at the time.
+However, Vale chairman Bill Bell did later accept an offer from another club, reportedly behind Rudge's back, who was scouting in Sweden at the time.